CacheboxInc/HDM-documentation/macros/Trouble Shooting/default.md

 ###### **VM fails to poweron on Organization VDC after migration is successfully completed. **

-This can happen is the CPU resources are exhausted for the Organization VDC into which the migration happened.
+This can happen if the CPU resources are exhausted for the Organization VDC into which the migration happened.
 Do update the CPU resources and try powering-on the VM.
 (Ref: **CP-5469**)

 ###### **IPs may not be allocated for virtual machines having Ubuntu16 or SLEL16 Operating System post migration**
 This is a known issue with these operating systems.
 IP addresses will need to be allocated manually.
 (Ref : **CP-5626**)